RubenEschauzier/quweda_link_queue_content_analysis/content/results.md

 From these figures, we find two categories of queries: queries where the engine can quickly process the number of discovered links and queries where the number of links followed increases steadily to the point that the query engine cannot handle the number of discovered links.
 Furthermore, we set the timeout to 1100 seconds for [](#figure-main-5) to investigate the spike of <em class="keyword">cMatch</em> links.
 The result is given in [](#figure-main-2-2).
-We find that the <em class="keyword">cMatch</em> criterion can quickly generate a very large number of links to follow, slowing down the query execution and making the query infeasible to execute.
+We find that the <em class="keyword">cMatch</em> criterion can quickly generate a large number of links to follow, slowing down the query execution and making the query infeasible to execute.

 <figure id="figure-main" class="result-figure-grid ">